 The retractable (extendable) lead is a nylon cord extending out from a large plastic handle.
 To slow the dog down, the handler sets the cord to a fixed length and pulls backward on the plastic handle.
 It is not possible to put a free hand onto this type of lead to “check back” on it.
 The nylon cord is thin and can cut or burn you if you try to grasp it, especially if the dog darts forward at the same time.
 There is no easy way to slow your dog’s pace using a retractable lead.
 The plastic handle is large and cumbersome, and it is easy to end up in a poorly-controlled tugging match against the dog once this lead is locked to a set length.

-If you want to have your dog on a long lead at times, then it is best to buy a long (e.g. 2.5-3.5m) fixed-length lead.
-For those occasions when you need to shorten the lead, then you can simply bunch its unused length up into your hand.
-Some double-ended leads can also be used as a variable-length single lead.
-You achieve this by attaching the second clip onto one of several rings on the lead.
+If you want to have your dog on a long lead at times, then buy a long (e.g. 2.5-3.5m) fixed-length lead.
+For those occasions when you need to shorten the lead, simply bunch its unused length up into your hand.
+Some long double-ended leads can also be used as a variable-length single lead: attach the second clip onto one of several rings on the lead.

 Above: Bella the spaniel tended to pull forward when on a retractable lead.
 Having already had several operations, she continued to go repeatedly lame on one leg and then another.
 Bella eventually did much better on a fixed-length lead which encouraged her to spread her body-weight more evenly.